Chapter 2· Turning Signs (Contents) References blog

 Not all systems are organized in this way.
 The solar system, for instance, is self-organizing (according to Odum 2007), but not autopoietic.
 It does however furnish a condition necessary for the emergence of organic life: an energy gradient, i.e. a difference between the high concentration of matter/energy in the sun and the relatively cold and empty space around it.
 This creates an energy flow from source (the sun) to sink (other nearby bodies such as planets).
 In every system containing an energy gradient, the flow from source to sink will continue, as if trying to move the whole system toward a state of equilibrium, which would be static and unchanging, as there would be no more flows of energy or matter within it, unless it were disturbed from the outside.

 The sun, as the central energy source of the solar system, makes no attempt to maintain its own state; it just radiates in all directions the energy it produces by consuming its own substance.
 But the planets which happen to lie within range of that energy flow, being of a much cooler disposition, present opportunities for the sun's radiant energy to be harnessed by entities who use it to organize and maintain their structural integrity, for a while.
-These are the autopoietic beings which appear as thermodynamicallydissipative systems.
+These are the autopoietic beings which appear as thermodynamically dissipative systems.
 This name was applied to them by Ilya Prigogine because they are all energy consumers, which entails that they always dissipate energy in the very processes of self-construction and maintenance.
 On our planet they constitute the biosphere, and thus ‘the entire terrestrial system is maintained at a steady state very far from thermodynamic equilibrium’ (Depew and Weber 1995, 409).

 Some dissipative systems, including organisms, develop their own identities: they define themselves, or create and maintain a boundary between internal and external processes.
 In this sense they are closed systems.
 However, since they require access to external sources of energy, they must also be open to flows of matter and energy across whatever boundaries they have made.
 They must be selectively open in order to maintain their operational closure (as Maturana and Varela called it; more on this in later chapters).
 To the extent that they have autopoietic unity, or definite identities, their actions appear to have “purposes,” special interests to which their internal processes are partial, so that some things or events are more useful to them than others.
 Energy, to them, is the flow which can be harnessed to do work – a concept built into the word itself, etymologically speaking, since ἔργον is the Greek word for ‘work.’

-However, some energy is always “wasted” in any process.
+However, some energy is always “wasted” (dissipated) in any process.
 Thus the possibility represented by energy is realized in two different forms: exergy, the part which is actually used to do work; and entropy, the part which is useless or wasted.
-The Second Law of thermodynamics guarantees that in any isolated system (i.e. one lacking any possibility of input or output), entropy is bound to increase.
+The Second Law of thermodynamics guarantees that in any isolated system (i.e. one changing internally but lacking any possibility of input or output), entropy is bound to increase.
 The ultimate limit of that irreversible increase would be the state of thermodynamic equilibrium, in which energy would no longer flow because it is already evenly distributed, with no sources or sinks.
 It follows that any open system, such as a dissipative structure, exports entropy to the surrounding system to the extent that it uses energy to do work.

 Every dissipative system embodies the tension between entropy and order: the more alive it is, the more it clings to its closure and keeps its distance from thermodynamic equilibrium.
 Its operational closure depends on keeping its internal processes and gradients in homeostatic “balance,” a kind of static tension which is probably the physical basis of our psychological sense of “balance.”
 But since it has to consume energy and export waste products in order to maintain that inner balance, it also serves to concentrate and dissipate energy at its level in the holarchy.
 That's the dynamic tension driving the ongoing exchanges between the dissipative structure and its encompassing ambience.
 The necessary connection between the static and the dynamic creates the double tension that makes life like a bow or a lyre.
 All of the complex organization we find in nature and culture alike is rooted in this palintropic ‘bending back.’